pippim/pippim.github.io/about.md

 # About Pippim

 This page answers questions you might have about Pippim.
-This page addresses the **5 W's**; "Who", "What", Where", When and "Why" of Pippim.
-On this page you will discover:
+The **5 W's** are addressed; "Who", "What", Where", When and "Why" of Pippim.
+Here you will discover:

 - [**Who** is Pippim?](https://pippim.github.io/about.html#who-is-pippim?)
 - [**What** is Pippim?](https://pippim.github.io/about.html#what-is-pippim?)